QEHS-Websites/LearningHTML.github.io/README.md

 ---

+**NOTE**
+- Mr. Mercer challenged himself to write websites for a year, not using other tools
+- These lessons are the result of that challenge

+See Radio ONE, CBC, March 2018 for an interview.

+---

 Fill Out the Following Google Form helping Mr. Mercer to Grade your projects and offer suggestions: <a href="https://forms.gle/4DrGh5QYFctnMEBu9">Click here for Google Form due 20201127</a>

 Grading ... (remember minimum expectation is inline CSS, additional option inline JavaScript)